If you want the very best trading tools, developed by proven and active professional traders, you are in the right place!

 This approach can transform your outcome towards success dramatically.

 Ready to jump in?
 Check out the Amazing Packages at the bottom of this page.
-You can also select the Product Categories (at the top of the page), Products or Get More Tabs above or use the site search tool above.
-Or, keep reading below if you’d like to to learn how the very best trading systems / methods are built and other trading system / method building secrets…
+You can also select the Product Categories, Products or Get More Tabs above or use the site search tool above.
+Or keep reading below if you’d like to to learn how the very best trading systems are built and other trading system building secrets…

 Price Action & Trend:

 Order Flow tends to lead Price Action.
 Once your chart is set up with the appropriate bar type, and with the right Order Flow indicator (and similar to the way Price Action works), patterns and geometries will emerge on your charts that repeat over and over again.
-Because Order Flow tends to leads Price Action, you begin to operate at a level that is predictive in trading and not random.
+Because Order Flow Leads Price Action, you begin to operate at a level that is predictive and not random.
 This is the starting point where novice traders and those who know separate; one towards success and the other towards failure.

 Momentum & Order Flow Momentum:

 Momentum and Order Flow Momentum analysis are key to successful Market Analysis on a properly set-up chart.
 In the same way Order Flow leads Price Action, so too does Price Action Momentum and Order Flow Momentum.
-Repeating patterns and shapes emerge and from these patterns come trading probabilities.
-This is true for all the categories in the Four basic Quadrants of Trading System & Strategies Building.
-When patterns of known result to complete are on your chart, the probability for success rises substantially with each successive component in the Quadrants.
-We call this Probability Stacking.
+Repeating patterns and shapes emerge and from these patterns come probabilities.
+This is true for all the categories in the Four basic Quadrants of Trading System Building.
+When patterns of known result to complete are on your chart, the probabilty for success rises substantially with each successive component in the Quadrants.
+We call this Probabilty Stacking.

 Support Resistance & Targeting:

 Markets often trade to and away from Support / Resistance or Targets.
 When you are moving towards a target / Support Resistance with a known probability, then the market tends to “Pull” Price Towards it.
-When you have known probabilities in the other Quadrants and you are moving towards Support Resistance or Targets, you get even more theoretical probability Stacking.
-There are two types of such trading probabilities; those that increase as you move towards them and those that decrease.
+When you have known probabilties in the other Quadrants and you are moving towards Support Resistance or Targets, you get even more probabilty Stacking.
+There are two types of such probabilities; those that increase as you move towards them and those that decrease.
 In this general category, they will tend to increase.
 For this reason we refer to them as “Pulling.”

-For example, the Smart Dynamic Acceleration Detection Indicator can tell you if the Trapped Trader Oscillator is accelerating or expanding and plot it onto your price bars.
-Another Example is feeding the Smart Momentum into the Smart Break Points Indicator and using it to identify divergence before it completes.
+For example, the Smart Dynamic Acceleartion Detection Indicator can tell you if the Trapped Trader Oscillator is accelerating or expanding and plot it onto your price bars.
+Another Example is feeding the Smart Momentum or Smart Trapped Trader Oscillator into the Smart Break Points Indicator and using it to identify divergence before it completes.

 “I can’t thank you enough for the difference you are making in my life.”